TheFoxyHu3/Vijoy-for-LOVE/README.md

 **Synopsis:**
-This function returns the `activeRay`, a number when multiplied by ray, set the activable area of vjoy.
+This function returns the `activeRay`, a number when multiplied by ray, set the activable area of Vijoy.

 **Arguments**
 - *Nothing*